greenpeace/catsvsbadtuna/README.md

 ## Contributing to this project

-Please contact global tuna project team if you want to collaborate on this project.
+Please contact global tuna project team if you want to collaborate on this project...

 ## Website layout